-PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 tegistrant ⊠ Filed by a party other than the Registrant □ propriate box: ninary Proxy Statement dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes itive Proxy Statement itive Additional Materials ting Material under §240.14a-12 Solici STEPSTONE GROUP INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Fi iling Fee (Check the appropriate box): \boxtimes No fee e required Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa aid previously with preliminary materials. s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 (Amendment No.)

-(Amendment No.)
+Filed by the Registrant $\ oxtimes$ Filed by a party other than the Registrant $\ \Box$ Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Comm nission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a- 12 STEPSTONE GROUP INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of Filing Fee (Check the appropria ate box): \boxtimes No fee required Fee paid previously with preliminar y materials Fee computed on table in exhibit re- quired by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11